Yolo Vision Shenzhen

 The ability to handle multi-scale data makes FPNs indispensable across various industries relying on artificial intelligence (AI).

 • Medical Image Analysis: In diagnostic imaging, identifying anomalies requires precision across scales.
 A tumor might be a large mass or a tiny, early-stage nodule.
-FPNs enhance image segmentation models used in radiology, helping clinicians detect pathologies of varying sizes in X-rays and MRI scans, as discussed in Radiology AI journals.
+FPNs enhance image segmentation models used in radiology, helping clinicians detect pathologies of varying sizes in X-rays and MRI scans, as frequently discussed in Radiology AI journals.

-FPN vs. BiFPN
+FPN vs. BiFPN and PANet

 Implementation Example